The MacBook Air with M1 is a speedy and ultra-light laptop available in three different colors: space gray, silver, and gold.

-In my experience, Silver Macs do a pretty good job standing up to the stresses of everyday computing life.
+Silver Macs do a pretty good job standing up to the stresses of everyday computing life in my experience.
 When I look at my MacBook Pro, I have to look carefully to see the small dings and scratches dotting its chassis.
 There's some light scratching around the ports from years of use.

 Scratches and scuff marks are going to show up on anodized aluminum.
-It's just that the Silver, being closest in color to the actual aluminum, is going to hide scratches better than Space Gray or Gold.
+It's just that the Silver, being closest in color to the actual aluminum, will hide scratches better than Space Gray or Gold.

 Having said that, unless durability is a big concern for you, get the color you want most, not the one that you think will hold up against scratches best.